sun950605/MageSimulator/README.md

 SPEND YOUR MANA on powerful spell to defeat the evil dragon

-She changes type occasionally(The game world changes accordingly) -fire attack is good against ice type
-  -ice attack is good against fire type
+She changes type occasionally(The game world changes accordingly) fire attack is good against ice type ice attack is good against fire type
-  -Meteor strike is good against dragon type
+Meteor strike is good against dragon type

 Use the correct type deals 2x damage!!